 Marijuana & the Town of Orono

-This page is intended as a resource to communicate information that the Town is considering in its process of deciding whether or not to "opt in" as a municipality to allow Adult Use (formerly 'recreational') or Medical sales of marijuana.
+This page was and is intended to continue as a resource to communicate information that the Town considered in its process of deciding whether or not to "opt in" as a municipality to allow Adult Use (formerly 'recreational') or Medical sales of marijuana.
 Its purpose is also to provide pertinent information on allowances given to adult residents of Orono by the implementation of state laws regarding Adult Use and Medical marijuana, including personal use.

 State of Maine Marijuana Laws